uzxmx/dotfiles/doc/linux.md

 groups
 id

-# Append a user to newgroup
+# Append a user to newgroup (need to re-login)
 usermod -a -G newgroup user

+# Remove a user from a group (need to re-login)
+gpasswd -d user group
 ```

 ## Pipe stdout while keeping it on screen